swcarpentry/python-novice-inflammation/pages/03-loop.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with Python
+subtitle: Analyzing Multiple Data Sets
+minutes: 30
 ---

-## Analyzing Multiple Data Sets

 We have created a function called `analyze` that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set: